Pete Wilson (broadcaster): Death

 During the last hour of his final radio broadcast, the day before his surgery, Wilson talked about his worries concerning the surgery with fellow KGO talk show host Gene Burns and invited callers to recount their own surgical experiences.
 It was reported later that Wilson had severe anxiety about the surgery and was hospitalized briefly at Stanford University Medical Center to recover from it.
 On September 17, 2007, longtime ABC reporter/anchor Gil Gross was named to replace Wilson in his radio post.

 Legacy

 After his passing, Wilson's friends and colleagues at ABC7/KGO-TV-DT established a scholarship in his name.
 The annual scholarship is administered by the Radio Television Digital News Association.
 The scholarship is granted to either an undergraduate or graduate journalism student from the Bay area.

 Personal

-Wilson lived in Mill Valley, California.
+Wilson lived in Mill Valley, California, with his wife Sandra and son Brendan.